 4.9.5 Reference model for multi-link operation (MLO)

+MLO allows operation over multiple links.
 The reference model of a multi-link device (MLD) (see 35.3 (Multi-link operation)) with two links is shown in Figure 4-xxx (Reference model for an MLD).

 NOTE—For simplicity, Figure 4-xxx (Reference model for an MLD) depicts the reference model when there are two links while in general an MLD can support more than two links.

-An MLD can manage communication over more than one link.
+An MLD manages communication over multiple links.
 Communication across the different frequency bands/channels can occur simultaneously or not depending on the capabilities of both the AP MLD and the non-AP MLD (see 35.3.13.2 (Simultaneous transmit and receive (STR) operation) and 35.3.13.3 (Nonsimultaneous transmit and receive (NSTR) operation)).

 NOTE—The boundary of the SME is left open at the top in Figure 4-xxx (Reference model for an MLD) to indicate that the SME may contain other functions that are not defined by this standard.